AllerGen’s food allergy research team will provide a survey of the accomplishments and current status of their research.

 Speaker: Dr. Jean Marshall

-Cow’s Milk Protein Allergy: What can we learn from the Biomarkers?
+Cow’s Milk Protein allergy: What can we learn from biomarkers?

 Speaker: Dr. Bruce Mazer

 Dr. Mazer and colleagues have conducted an extensive clinical trial in Oral Immunotherapy for milk allergy.
 He will present the humoral and cellular changes that are associated with OIT and describe how these findings can help improve therapeutic outcomes.